emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 {{< tweet "1564938702115184640" >}}

-### Example: Automatically track time spent listening to podcasts
+### Example: Automatically track time spent listening to podcasts in your target language

 I listen to a lot of podcasts for language learning.
 Here's an example of how to set up an automation to track your time spent listening to podcasts in Toggl.
+It only works for one language — see below if you're learning more than one.

 First, open the Shortcuts app and create a new Automation.
 Set the automation to trigger when an app is opened and select your podcast app.
 I used Pocket Casts for this example.